 Many departments have regular authors, such as Interiors, National Parks, and Old Aluminum.
 However, we accept general "feature" articles that don't necessarily fall into any of the above categories, so don't be dissuaded.
-In the past we've run articles on Buckminster Fuller, how aluminum is made, bridges, old highways, US/Canada border procedures, sea turtles, and many other diverse topics that can be related to Airstream travel.
+In the past we've run articles on Buckminster Fuller, how aluminum is made, bridges, old highways, US/Canada border procedures, sea turtles, celebrity owners, AirBnb, birdwatching, and many other diverse topics that can be related to Airstream travel.